 What is a Drug Test?

-A drug test looks for the presence of one or more illegal or prescription drugs in your urine, blood, saliva, hair, or sweat.
-Urine testing is the most common type of drug screening.
-The drugs most often tested for include:
+A drug test looks for signs of one or more illegal or prescription drugs in a sample of your urine (pee), blood, saliva (spit), hair, or sweat.
+The purpose of a drug test is to look for drug use and misuse, which includes:

 - Amphetamines, including methamphetamine

 - Opioids and opiates, such as heroin, codeine, oxycodone, morphine, hydrocodone, and fentanyl

 - Phencyclidine (PCP)

 Most drug tests use urine samples.
 These tests can find signs of drugs within hours to several days or more before the test.
 How long a drug lasts in your body depends on:

 - How long you were using it before the test

 - How your body reacts to the drug